benyki/geo-data/README.md

 | `regions.csv`          | CSV version of the regions dataset.                                       | CSV         |
 | ...                    | (and so on for all France files in CSV format)                            | CSV         |

-## ✨ Data Enrichment

-Some datasets have been enriched using the [OpenStreetMap Nominatim API](https://nominatim.openstreetmap.org/).

 ## Data Sources

 *   **French Geographical Data:** [data.gouv.fr](https://www.data.gouv.fr/), the official French open data platform.
 *   **World Cities, States, and Countries:** Sourced from multiple open datasets, including one from mexwell on Kaggle.
-*   **Country Emojis:** Sourced from Google's public repositories.
+*   **Countries:** Sourced from Google's public repositories.

+Some datasets have been enriched using the [OpenStreetMap Nominatim API](https://nominatim.openstreetmap.org/).

 ## Contributing